arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buzzer/tutorials/how-buzzer/content.md

 ---
-title: "Modulino Buzzer"
+title: "Getting Started with Modulino Buzzer"
-description: "Complete guide for the Modulino Buzzer audio output module."
+description: "Complete guide for the Modulino Buzzer audio output module and programming with Arduino and MicroPython."
 tags:
  - Modulino
  - Buzzer